 New LCD Request Process

-The New Local Coverage Determination (LCD) Request Process is a mechanism by which interested parties within a contractor's jurisdiction can request a new LCD.
+The New Local Coverage Determination (LCD) Request Process is a mechanism by which interested parties within a contractor's jurisdiction may request a new LCD.
 This process has different requirements from an LCD Reconsideration Request, the path by which an interested party requests modification of an existing, active LCD.
 Information for requesting an LCD Reconsideration is available on the LCD Reconsideration webpage.
 The process for developing a new LCD is described below.

 Informal Teleconference (Optional)

 Prior to submitting a formal LCD request, the DME MACs encourage requestors to schedule an informal conference call to review the requirements for a valid LCD request.
-Request for a conference call may be submitted via email.
+A request for a conference call may be submitted via email.
 In the request for an informal discussion, requestors should include the following information:

 - Several options for dates and times for a one (1) hour conference call